afieldi/2018-Riot-API-Challenge/README.md

 * /lol-lobby/v2/received-invitations/

 ### Technical Challenges In The Client
 The main issue with this client was setting up the proxy, the LCU makes setting up the client a nightmare with multiple hoops that need to be jumped through in order to have your own custom missions appear.
 Another issue is that the client seems to re-instantiate the LCU on champ select so if we want to keep the UI clean we have to manually manage the render processes.
 Since the RiotClient endpoint isn’t allowed we used manual process killing and starting for a large part of the application which made the behaviour a lot more flakey than we would like.
-If you would like to see the less flakey behaviour feel free to enable the riot client calls and disable the line below them.
+If you would like to see the less flakey behaviour feel free to enable the Riot client calls and disable the line below them.

 Another smaller issue that we experienced was a timing issue, we needed to delay sending the invite for 5000ms because sometimes the lobby wouldn’t be ready by the time our code hit the invite to lobby line.

 ### Closing Remarks
 Overall the client was fairly hard to work with, especially learning how to set up the proxy so that we could see missions through the client was hard but rewarding.
-I would like to see more official support from riot to better document the client for us developers to work with.
+I would like to see more official support from Riot to better document the client for us developers to work with.
 I think that we could make a lot more awesome stuff if we better understood how the client worked.

 ### How To Install